noahjahn/api.noahjahn.dev/README.md

 # api.noahjahn.dev

-api.noahjahn.dev was made to track how many unique visitors come to noahjahn.dev, how often they access the site, and where they are accessing it from.
+api.noahjahn.dev was made to track how many unique visitors come to noahjahn.dev, how often they access the site, where they are accessing it from, and their preference of dark/light mode.

 ### Table Of Contents